-The GEO templates are not available or promoted directly through GEO.
-The template takes advantage of the ability to add custom metadata fields in the upload form.
-In our planned implementation of the ToxDataCommons, it is possible to hold both data and metadata but there are costs associated with the storage of large datasets such as sequencing data.
-For these types of data, the goal is to link out to external established repositories while allowing for the storage of smaller data (e.g., body weights) in the commons.
+Are the Gene Expression The GEO templates are not available or promoted directly through GEO.
+Omnibus (GEO) templates The template takes advantage of the ability to add custom metadata fields available/promoted through in the upload form.
+In our planned implementation of the GEO?
+Can you clarify the idea ToxDataCommons, it is possible to hold both data and metadata but there behind Tox Data Commons - are costs associated with the storage of large datasets such as sequencing will it hold data or only data.
+For these types of data, the goal is to link out to external established metadata and link to the data? repositories while allowing for the storage of smaller data (e.g., body Who can deposit their data weights) in the commons. there?